tensorflow/tflite-micro/tensorflow/lite/micro/docs/rfc/002_16x8_quantization_port.md

 - PR2: Add 16x8 support and make sure that the benchmark binary and arena sizes are unchanged.

-Note that @njeffrie from the TF Lite Micro team also plans to prepare PR(s) for the kernels that are of interest internally (without using the kernel variant registation API for binary size).
+Note that @njeffrie from the TF Lite Micro team also plans to prepare PR(s) for the kernels that are of interest internally (without using the kernel variant registration API for binary size).
 This will provide some quick examples of porting the kernels.

 ## Questions and Discussion Topics